DEFRA/defra-ruby-alert/README.md

 This means we are often duplicating the code to configure and manage Airbrake across them.
 So we created this gem 😁!

-It's aim is to help us
+Its aim is to help us

 - start to reduce the duplication across projects
 - be consistent in how we configure and manage Airbrake